Lexington, North Carolina: Barbecue

 Pigs in the City and the Lexington Barbecue Festival bring in tourists from all over the country.

 Lexington calls itself the "Barbecue Capital of the World".
 Since 1984, the city has hosted the Lexington Barbecue Festival, one of the largest street festivals in North Carolina.
 As of 2003, the city has over twenty barbecue restaurants, an average of more than one per thousand residents.
 In 2012, U.S. News & World Report ranked Lexington #4 on its list of the best cities for barbecue.

 Lexington-style barbecue is made with pork shoulder cooked slowly over a hardwood fire, usually hickory.
 It is basted in a sauce (called "dip" locally) made with vinegar, ketchup, water, salt, pepper and other spices.
 The ingredients vary from restaurant to restaurant, with each restaurant's recipe being a closely guarded secret.
 While each is vinegar-based, the taste varies widely from tangy to slightly sweet or spicy.

 The most distinguishing feature of the "Lexington Barbecue Sandwich" is the inclusion of red slaw (sometimes called "barbecue slaw").
 Red slaw is a combination of cabbage, vinegar, ketchup and crushed/ground black pepper; it is distinguishable from coleslaw because it contains no mayonnaise.
 Many Lexingtonians (and visitors) consider red slaw a staple for a quality barbecue experience.
 Red slaw is commonly served as a side dish with barbecue, grilled poultry and other meats, and on hot dogs as a relish.

 Pigs in the City

-"Pigs in the City" is a public art initiative coordinated by Uptown Lexington, Inc., a non-profit organization created to revitalize the downtown (locally called "uptown") area of Lexington.
+"Pigs in the City" is a public art initiative coordinated by Uptown Lexington, Inc., a non-profit organization created to revitalize the downtown area of Lexington.
 People paid commissions to artists to decorate life-sized sculptures of pigs, which were installed throughout the city.
 Pigs in the City began in 2003, and the event drew more than 40,000 visitors from all over the state in its first year.
 The cost to "sponsor" one of the 20 pigs on display was $1,000 during the first exhibition, which paid for the initiative.
 The event ran from 2003–2005, and 2008–2009.
 In 2019, it was announced that Pigs in the City will return in 2020.